 How to become a Licensed Vendor

-The Collegiate Licensing Company (CLC) is the licensing representative for UNC Charlotte.
-CLC is responsible for administering the licensing program, including processing applications, collecting royalties, enforcing trademarks and pursuing new market opportunities.
-CLC may be contacted at www.clc.com or by contacting our representative, Chrysta Bayliss, CBayliss@clc.com.
+IMG College Licensing is the licensing representative for UNC Charlotte.
+IMG is responsible for administering the licensing program, including processing applications, collecting royalties, enforcing trademarks and pursuing new market opportunities.
+IMG may be contacted at imgcollegelicensing.com or by contacting our representative, Chrysta Bayliss, at Chrysta.Bayliss@img.com.

 There are three type of licenses: